-- 1. follow rules of the sport during the progression of the game. - 2. accept the decision of officials without showing inappropriate emotions - 3. keep players together in entering or leaving the playing area. - 4. avoid public display of criticism in front of players or spectators.
+- 1. Follow rules of the sport during the progression of the game., - 2.
+Accept the decision of officials without showing inappropriate emotions, - 3.
+Keep players together in entering or leaving the playing area, and - 4.
+Avoid public display of criticism in front of players or spectators.

-Participants should:
+Participants should

-- 1. display at all times the qualities of sportsmanship - 2. display respect for opponents at all times, including injured players. - 3. avoid unsportsmanlike gestures or language. - 4. respect the judgment of game officials. - 5. concentrate on playing the game with as little regard to spectators as possible - 6. accept both victory and defeat with pride and compassion, never being boastful or bitter.
+- 1. Display at all times the qualities of sportsmanship, - 2.
+Display respect for opponents at all times, including injured players, - 3.
+Avoid unsportsmanlike gestures or language, - 4.
+Respect the judgment of game officials, - 5.
+Concentrate on playing the game with as little regard to spectators as possible, and - 6.
+Accept both victory and defeat with pride and compassion, never being boastful or bitter.

-Spectators should be expected to:
+Spectators should be expected to

-- 1. cooperate with cheerleaders. - 2. respect property. - 3. respect the judgment of the coach and game official. - 4. avoid abusive and vulgar language and obnoxious behavior.
+- 1. Cooperate with cheerleaders - 2.
+Respect property - 3.
+Respect the judgment of the coach, game officials site manager and administration - 4.
+Avoid abusive and vulgar language and obnoxious behavior - 5.
+Cheer for our team and not against opponents

-Big Nine Conference Membership:
+Big Nine Conference Membership: Albert Lea Austin

-Albert Lea Faribault Mankato West Owatonna Rochester Century Rochester Mayo Austin Mankato East Northfield Red Wing Rochester JM Winona
+Faribault Mankato East

+Mankato West Northfield

+Owatonna Red Wing

+Rochester Century Rochester John Marshall

+Rochester Mayo Winona

 Northfield High School endorses the Minnesota State High School Leagues initiative; Why We Play.
-We ask you to join with us to preserve the fun, excitement and the thrill of sporting events.
+We ask you to join us to preserve the fun, excitement and the thrill of sporting events.
 Please help make sporting events an enjoyable experience for everyone!

 ACCESS POLICY: The Northfield School District strives to develop classes, courses, programs and activities that enable all students to experience rigor and excellence.
 It shall be the policy of the District to allow decisions regarding access and participation to be made by the professional educators with responsibility for the specific program.
 This is with the understanding that the educator's expectations and a program's limitations be made available prior to participation decisions being made.
 Guidelines to professional educators regarding participation decisions include: Criteria for participation will be developed and communicated prior to decisions regarding participation being made.
 The advice of the Activities Director would be sought prior to a decision being made.
 Previous participation in a "non-school" program will not be criteria for participation.
 In cases in which only a small difference exists between students in terms of ability or attitude, inclusion should favor the older student.
 As in all cases, the decision will reside with the professional educator.